General Tips to Save Money

 You can also reduce your home phone and broadband bill by calling your supplier and asking for a better price or by using a price comparison website to find a cheaper deal.
 Did you know you can also match your contract to your lifestyle?
 For example, if you know that you use a lot of data and are regularly charged extra when you go over your limit, a deal with more data in it might end up being cheaper in the long run.

 Don’t pay for TV channels you don’t use.
 Speak to your provider to see if they can reduce your monthly bill by changing your package.
 By bundling your phone, internet and TV with one provider you can save up to 20%.

 Some people are now opting not to get a TV package at all, but are instead paying for streaming services like Netflix, NowTV, Prime Video or Disney Plus.

 You may be able to save some money by switching to another supplier.
 This may work out cheaper, particularly if you have both gas and electricity from the same supplier.
 There are a number of independent internet price comparison sites that can help you find the best deal.
 Make sure you use an authorised company for this service.

 Some fuel and water companies have set up trust funds that may be able to help you pay your fuel bills if you are in financial difficulties.
 Ask your fuel company if they run a scheme.

 Your credit rating is used to help lenders decide whether to lend you money, how much to let you borrow and, in some cases, how much interest to charge you.

-One of the biggest ingredients in a good credit score is simply month after month, on-time payments.
+One of the biggest ingredients in a good credit score is simply paying your bills on time, month after month.
 Credit scores are determined by what’s in your credit report.
-If you’re bad about paying your bills -or paying them on time -it damages your credit and hurts your score.
+If you struggle to pay your bills on time it damages your credit and hurts your score.

-- Not being on the electoral register.
+- You can boost your credit score by being on the electoral register.
 This is used by lenders to verify that you are who you say you are

 - Moving home a lot.
 Lenders feel more comfortable if they see evidence that you have resided at one address for some time